TejasS1233/1.Moving_Ball/README.md

 # 1.Moving_Ball
- First code that i have made in vite react to fully understand Not completely made by self used internet
+ First code that i have made in vite react to fully understand Not completely made by self, used internet